bubbafat/bubbafat.github.io/_projects/2022-03-08-under-construction.md

 So I did.

 There was an issue there the index.markdown references a layout that does not exist (read your warnings when starting Jekyll).
 I don't think I need index.markdown so I removed it and let index.html do the heavy lifting.
 Seems to be working fine.

+<h3>Update DNS</h3>

+My domain is registered through [namecheap.com](https://namecheap.com) and used Cloud Flare (free) for caching.
+To reconfigure my domain I needed to

+1. Change the DNS on namecheap back to their BasicDNS setting
+2. Removed the domain from Cloud Flare
+3. Create a CNAME record as described [here](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site)
+4. Create the 4 A Record entries defined [here](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site)
+5. Wait about an hour for everything to update

+Once this was done [https://roberthorvick.com](https://roberthorvick.com) began properly serving the Jekyll content.

 <h3>Make changes and keep on pushing</h3>